Child Abuse Crimes in Florida

 The “Parental Authority” Defense for Florida Child Abuse Cases

-Since any offensive touching is a battery under Florida law, what happens when parents spank their child?
+Since any offensive touching is a battery under Florida law, what happens when parents spank their children?
 Technically speaking, they can assert Florida’s “parental authority” defense.

 Consistent with Florida’s child abuse statutory scheme, and pursuant to the Florida Supreme Court’s decision in Raford, a defendant charged with child abuse under 827.03(1) may raise as an affirmative defense the parental privilege of corporal punishment by establishing that: